Building An App Like AirTasker – Easy 5 Steps Guide

 - Step 9: App Release

 Up to this stage, your official release date must portray the crescendo of your app marketing activities.
 It’s time for influential bloggers and journalists to create some buzz with write-ups and articles, and to make the announcement to everyone who took an interest in your app before launch.
-Encourage your launch on all your social media profiles with an email blast and acknowledges (with connections).
-The concept is to create downloads and ratings and create a certain traction.
+Encourage your launch on all your social media profiles with an email blast and acknowledgment (with connections).
+The concept is to create downloads and ratings and create certain traction.

 Features List: Must-Have Features In Your Home Service Apps